igorua/commercetools-demo-site/README.md

   1. Content: What's in?
 Is it enough for a demo to be sensible? (e.g. no description texts and no images -> demo will look bad -> type data yourself).
 Some random Tips:
    * CSV: Opening in a Spreadsheet application can give a good first impression
-   * CSV: CSVkit's `csvstat` command generates very helpful statistics on column types, value distribution, value density etc.
+   * CSV, mac & unix only: CSVkit's `csvstat` command generates very helpful statistics on column types, value distribution, value density etc.
   2. Structure:
    * What field means what?
    * Is there a concept of product variants? how are they identified?